jeffrom/logd/WORK.md

   * [X] should return a not found error
   * [X] client should exit with not found error by default
 * [X] ensure subscription connection is closed when _not_ reading forever
+* [X] test suite that runs the same set of tests with different configurations, but also supports expected failures in some cases
+* [X] graceful shutdown: clients connections should close cleanly if possible

 ## DEC 2017